-I hope that this course will assist you in developing your own career and life goals.
+This course is designed to develop your own career and life goals.
 In order for this course to be useful to you and for you to be successful in it, you should carefully read this syllabus and adhere to the policies and procedures outlined.
 If we all practice the core values of the UCF Creed: integrity, scholarship, community, creativity, and excellence, I anticipate a fun, productive, and positive experience for everyone!